bartoszgebarowski/inventory-management/README.md

 * Modify single cell
 ![Modify single cell - terminal](docs/readme_images/single-cell-terminal.png)
     * more complicated way to edit records in a worksheet
-    * to help user, worksheet-like environment was implemented
+    * to help users, worksheet-like environment was implemented
 * Modify single row
 ![Modify single row - terminal](docs/readme_images/single-row-terminal.png)
     * allows changing the whole row in a worksheet
-    * to help user, worksheet-like environment was implemented
+    * to help users, worksheet-like environment was implemented
-    * entries to a row are dictated by number of data sorting keys
+    * entries to a row are dictated by a number of data sorting keys
 * Help menu
 ![Help menu - terminal](docs/readme_images/help-menu-terminal.png)
     * explains basic concepts of each feature to users